-Demonstrations of the priority behaviors were performed by implementing an inverse kinematics solution with the desired hierarchy in the simulated robot and making it track moving references\footnote{Alternatively, kinesthetic teaching or optical tracking of movements from humans could also be used, by recording the tracking errors as well as the kinematic data of the demonstrator (that would allow for computing the required Jacobians).}.
-During each demonstration, the priority behavior was shown, i.e., one of the arms cannot fulfill its task while the other can.
-We generated demonstrations of the two different possibilities of priority for this setup and analyzed the resulting datasets.
-Figure \ref{fig:PriorityDataSets} shows the task space velocities of each hand, generated by each candidate hierarchy, computed from \eqref{eq:GeneralizedProjection} with task parameters \eqref{eq:TPsWithObjectTrackingBimanual}.
-As one would expect from Section \ref{subsec:extractingHierarchies}, we observe an invariant distribution of datapoints for the hierarchy that was demonstrated, whether the priority was on the left arm (Figure \ref{fig:PriorityDataSetsLeftArm}) or on the right arm (Figure \ref{fig:PriorityDataSetsRightArm}).
-Low variability results in high precision matrices $\mb{\Gamma}^{(j)}$, which in turn, during movement synthesis, result in higher weights that favor the corresponding hierarchy.
+Demonstrations of the priority behaviors are given by implementing an inverse kinematics controller with the desired hierarchies in the simulated robot and making it track moving references\footnote{Alternatively, kinesthetic teaching or optical tracking of movements from humans could also be used by recording the tracking errors as well as the kinematic data of the demonstrator (required to compute the Jacobians).}.
+We generate demonstrations of two different types of priority and analyzed the resulting datasets.
+Figure \ref{fig:PriorityDataSets} shows the mean of $ \mb{\hat{\dot{x}}}^{(j)} $, generated by each candidate hierarchy, computed from \eqref{eq:GeneralizedProjection} with task parameters \eqref{eq:TPsWithObjectTrackingBimanual}.
+As one would expect from Section \ref{subsec:extractingHierarchies}, we observe a distribution of datapoints with low variability for the hierarchy that was demonstrated, with priority either on the left arm (Figure \ref{fig:PriorityDataSetsLeftArm}) or on the right arm (Figure \ref{fig:PriorityDataSetsRightArm}).
+Low variability results in high precision matrices $\mb{\Gamma}^{(j)}$, which in turn, during movement synthesis, result in higher weights to favor the corresponding hierarchy.

-We applied the learned models (left and right arm priority) to reach fixed points on the left and right sides of the robot, with the results depicted in Figure \ref{fig:COMANPrioritySim}.
+We apply the learned models (left and right arm priority) to reach fixed points on the left and right sides of the robot, with the results depicted in Figure \ref{fig:COMANPrioritySim}.
 As expected, in both cases, we observe that the arm which had the highest priority during demonstrations always fulfills the task, while the other only does it when the reference is reachable.
-Figure \ref{fig:COMANPriority} shows snapshots of the same behaviors in the real COMAN platform.
-In this experiment we used an optical tracking system to provide moving references to each arm.
-The robot closely tracks the reference on the side that has the highest priority, while doing its best to track the secondary reference.
-Videos of the experiment can be found at \texttt{ \url{http://programming-by-demonstration.org/Silverio2017}}.
+Figure \ref{fig:COMANPriority} shows snapshots of the same behaviors in the real COMAN platform, where we used an optical tracking system to provide moving references to each arm.
+The robot closely tracked the reference on the side that had the highest priority, while doing its best to track the secondary reference.
+The computations in rows 2--9 of Algorithm \ref{alg:learningPriorities} (computation at each time step) took on average $ 1.15 ms $, using MATLAB in a laptop with an Intel Core i5-3230M, {$ 2.60\mathrm{GHz} \times 4$} processor.
+Videos of the experiment can be found at \mbox{\texttt{ \url{http://joaosilverio.weebly.com/tro}}}.